If you watch a lot of Korean content, you might have noticed that Koreans have the tendency to narrate their thoughts out loud.

 I thought, “It’ll get better after a day or two, right?” but it went on hurting.

 I find this tendency to self-narrate to be one of the most fascinating characteristics of the Korean language.
-Whenever they recount a past event, they go into full-on introspection mode, like they’re reliving the memories as opposed to just describing them from a more removed standpoint.
+It’s like whenever they recount a past event, they go into full-on introspection mode, like they’re reliving the memories as opposed to just describing them from a more removed standpoint.

 It may feel strange at first, because it’s like you’re constantly thinking out loud, but it’s actually pretty fun once you get the hang of it.
 Until then, practice often, and pay close attention to how they’re used in daily conversations and the content you watch, be it k-drama, web series or Youtube videos.
 Try writing down sentences that you can see yourself using, and reading them out loud twice a day for a few weeks to help get your brain used to these grammar structures!